Karpova-Lab/cerebro/docs/_sources/Hardware/implant.rst.txt

 Prepare Fiber
 -------------
 #.
 Strip fiber and cut to length
 #.
-Cut off end of fiber to make a clean tip
+Using a fiber cleaver, cut off the end of fiber to make a clean tip
 #.
-Cut to length ~16mm
+Continue cutting the fiber in ~16mm pieces

 Couple Fiber to Laser Diode
 ---------------------------
 #.
 Insert laser diode into connector
 #.
 Place connector in alignment jig
 #.
 Place fiber in alignment jig
 #.
-Turn on power meter
+Turn on the power meter
 #.
 Open up the `Thorlabs' Power Meter Software <https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=PM100x>`_ and adjust the following settings:

   - Range: 12mW